 A student with high achievement in dance performance, debate, visual arts, music performance, or theatre performance may be granted a waiver if that student's presence will improve the educational opportunities of other students.
-Cheerleaders, flag corps, university recognized or sponsored spirit groups that perform at athletic game activities, and the SGA president may also be considered in this group.
+Cheerleaders, flag corps, university recognized or sponsored spirit groups that perform at athletic game activities, and the SGA president, as well as certain others may also be considered in this group.
 The applying student must meet each of the following criteria:

 - 1. Demonstrate high achievement in the appropriate performance area. - 2.
-Have a cumulative minimum grade point average of 2.5 on a 4.0 scale in high school, if applying prior to entering college, or on at least 24 semester hours of college work. - Demonstrate leadership. - 4.
-Receive a satisfactory rating in a personal interview. - 5.
-Commit to participate in the appropriate area (dance performance, debate, music performance, theatre performance) at the granting institution.
+Have a cumulative minimum grade point average of 2.5 on a 4.0 scale in high school, if applying prior to entering college, or on at least 24 semester hours of college work. - 3.
+Demonstrate leadership.

+4. Receive a satisfactory rating in an interview (personal or by telephone).
+Interview must be documented.

+5. Commit to participate in the appropriate area (dance performance, debate, music performance, theatre performance) at the granting institution.